 Living in the language’s country of origin enables you to absorb the culture and learn expressions, slang and dialect.
 This is invaluable when handling interpretation and text translation assignments.

-When translating Hebrew to English, take into consideration English will be longer and will require more space for the layout; a 200-page book in Hebrew may translate into a 300-page book in English!
+When translating Hebrew to English, bear in mind that English will be longer and require more space for the layout; a 200-page book in Hebrew may translate into a 300-page book in English!

-We at Lichi Translations always make sure our expert team has a passion for languages and translations.
-This is not routine, cut-and-dried work: Each project requires and receives thought, careful craftsmanship and sometimes even a touch of inspiration.
+We always ensure that our expert team can engage their passion for languages and translations.
+This is not routine, cut-and-dried translation work.
+It’s inspirational.
+Each project gets the thought, careful craftsmanship that it deserves!